-We also find that the thermal profiles are quite different between CMP and SMT architectures.
-With the CMP architecture, the heating is primarily due to the global impact of higher energy output.
+We find the thermal profiles are quite different between CMP and SMT architectures although their peak temperature is similar.
+With the CMP architecture, the heating is primarily due to the global impact of higher energy-output.
 For the SMT architecture, the heating is very localized, in part because of the higher utilization of certain key structures such as the register file.
-These different heating patterns are critical when we consider dynamic thermal management (DTM) strategies that seek to use runtime control to reduce hotspots.
-In general, we find that DTM strategies which target local structures are superior for SMT architectures and that global DTM strategies work better with CMP architectures.
+When we consider dynamic thermal management (DTM) strategies that seek to use feedback control to reduce the key hotspots, these different heating patterns are critical.
+In general, we find DTM strategies that target local structures are superior for SMT architectures and global DTM strategies work better with CMP architectures.

-The rest of the paper is organized as follows.
-In Section 2, we discuss the related work in comparing SMT and CMP processors from an energy-efficiency standpoint.
-Section 3 discusses the details of the performance, power, and temperature methodology that we utilize in this work, including our choice of L2 sizes to study.
+The rest of the paper is outlined as follows.
+In Section 2, we discuss the related work in comparing SMT and CMP processors from an thermal efficiency standpoint.
+Section 3 discusses the details of the performance, power, and temperature methodology that we utilize in this work.
 Section 4 discusses the baseline results for SMT and CMP architectures without DTM.
 Section 5 explores the more realistic case when microprocessors are DTM constrained and explores which strategies are best for CMP and SMT under performance and energy-constrained designs.
 Section 6 concludes the paper and discusses avenues for future research.

-2. Related Work
+2 Related Work